ethan-hunt-007/newsSitesCrawl/README.md

-NB: This project was made during my internship at Indian Institute of Management-Calcutta.
+NB: The sets given with this project was needed for my project so this doesnt need to be download by everyone.